-- " Metering at the entrance to vertical circulation or at station entrance. - " Entrances may be restricted to allow for a safer and smoother passenger flow.
-For example, one-way circulation through the station may be established. - " Elderly and mobility impaired passenger may be given priority for elevators. - " Able bodied passengers will be encouraged to use stairs.
+- " Metering at the entrance to vertical circulation or at station entrance. - " Entrances may be restricted with temporary barriers to allow for a safer and smoother passenger flow.
+For example, one-way circulation through the station may be established using reversible escalators with directional indicators. - " Elderly and mobility impaired passengers may be given priority for elevators. - " Able bodied passengers will be encouraged to use stairs.